“To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo Leopold *

 - “Rich people just don’t want their view spoiled.”
 With this canard, the wind mob plays the common man sympathy card while trivializing the importance of scenery to quality of life.
 It’s also an admission that “wind turbines are beautiful” is a damned lie.
 When D.J.
 Trump fought an offshore wind farm near his Aberdeen, Scotland golf course, it was used as dual proof of wealth and climate-denial conspiring against innocent wind machines.
 In truth, some very humble people live in or travel through scenic areas all the time, and wildlife has no voice when homewreckers arrive.
 Wind companies often target cash-strapped farmers to bribe them for land-grabs.
 Some carbon-obsessives think tarnished scenery is our penance for fossil fuel use, but the subsidy-hungry industry pushes the same growthist agenda as the rest of the economy, using green sales pitches for a sense of urgency to ruin landscapes.
 Maine and Vermont are notable examples with remote mountains in the crosshairs.
 West Virginia has already been spoiled with eyesores like the Laurel Mountain project, with its additional battery storage blight.
 North Carolina set the rare precedent of banning all but the smallest mountaintop wind turbines in 2009, but it’s unclear how long it will last.
 The rural poor get caught in situations where a neighbor is paid to host turbines but one could be 10 feet from their property line and create nothing but noise.
 A number of wind executives are quite rich but how many would live near their own contraptions?
 T. Boone Pickens didn’t want turbines on his own land when pushing a Texas wind power scheme.
 He literally called them ugly.
 Just as with oil & gas, weak land use regulations in Texas have allowed the rapid spread of wind projects.
 The conflict between the King and Kenedy ranches was a good example.

 - “Wind energy advocates are good environmentalists.”
 Only because they say so, as they wreck landscapes while yammering about how beautiful or majestic their machines are.
-Many green groups were adamant about protecting scenery until carbon-dread quashed so many old concerns (typical human overreaction).
+Many green groups were adamant about protecting scenery until carbon-dread quashed so many old concerns (a monomaniacal reaction).
 How many who resent Trump’s attacks on national monuments like Bears Ears and Grand Staircase-Escalante would be silent if those same lands were blighted by wind machines?
 Same goes for the NODAPL protesters of a barely visible pipeline (water issues aside in this context).
 We’ve reached a strange point where the visible environment is seen as inconsequential compared to air and water pollution, but the damage is all cumulative.
 Climate concerns don’t make scenery ruination any less of an issue.
-The environment is intrinsically linked to its physical horizons all around us.
+Corporate sellouts like The Nature Conservancy equate ruined hilltops with positive climate action, ignoring how futile the blight really is.
 People plant trees and grass in cities because we evolved in nature and don’t want it obliterated by buildings and machines.
 The industry’s growth is decades past the point where there’s any balance between the scale of wind energy and the need for pleasant scenery.
 German academics saw this coming in 1998 but landscape apathy prevailed and things are much worse now.
 Each new “farm” (aka factory) eats into more space that wasn’t tainted by huge machines, unnatural noise and light pollution.
 When you witness their detachment from nature, it’s clear that many wind engineers, truckers, crane operators and maintenance workers could easily segue into fossil fuel extraction.

 “The effects of landscape and visual impact cannot be measured or calculated and mitigation measures are limited.
 However, experience gained recently suggests that opposition to wind farms is mainly encountered during the planning stage.
 After commissioning the acceptability is strong.” (source)